 As a young athlete’s brain is still growing and developing, it is very important to have your athlete evaluated by a qualified medical professional.
-If you suspect a sports concussion, call the athlete’s primary care provider or go to the Emergency department for a medical evaluation.
+If you suspect a sports concussion, call the athlete’s primary care provider or go to the Emergency Services department for a medical evaluation.
 You may also be referred to our Sports Concussion Program for comprehensive testing and diagnosis.

 Sports Concussion Program

 CHI Franciscan’s Sports Concussion Program provides a collaborative, community approach to manage sports-related concussions in Kitsap County.
 Our goal is to assure our young athletes receive the same concussion management support afforded collegiate and professional athletes.

 Working closely with schools, athletic directors and primary care providers, we offer diagnosis and management of sports concussions and act as a liaison between those involved in the student’s concussion care.
 Our evidence-based concussion protocol includes the most up-to-date recommendations for both return-to-play and return-to-learn guidelines.

 Ask your provider about a referral to our Sports Concussion Program.
 For more information, or to speak to our referral coordinator, call 360-782-5700.